ngleadall/train_malta_nanopore/README.md

  ```sh
  h5dump reads/0/GXB01206_20180518_FAH88225_GA50000_sequencing_run_CD3_92236_read_9998_ch_295_strand.fast5 | less
  ```
- (Hint: press q to exit less, a text reading program)
+ (**Hint**: press q to exit less, a text reading program)

  # 5) basecalling
+ This is the process of translating raw electrical signal data from an ON sequencer to DNA sequence

+ This is a critcal step in the data analysis pipeline - Basecalling can make sequence data good or bad